The Essential Audacity Radio Editing Guide for Beginners | Radio.co

 These unwanted sounds can easily be removed in the Audacity radio editing program.
 Firstly highlight some of the background noise you found.
 Next go to Effects -> Noise Reduction, then select Get Noise Profile.
 This captures the highlighted noise which we'll use in a minute.

-Highlighting Background Noise in Audacity
+This is a screenshot of how Highlighting Background Noise appears in Audacity

 Now highlight all your audio in your waveform, then head back to Noise Reduction.
 Adjust the Noise Reduction (dB) to 5, Sensitivity to 0.50, and Frequency Smooth (Bands) to 1.
 Finally apply the changes.

-Reduced Background Noise Audacity
+This is a screenshot of how Reduced Background Noise appears in Audacity

 You should notice the background noise has been reduced throughout your waveform, however you may need to adjust the settings further to remove it completely.
 Increase the settings mentioned and preview the audio, do this until the background noise has been reduced enough so you can barely hear it.